ElaMark/AZ-304-Microsoft-Azure-Architect-Design/Instructions/Labs/Module_4_Lab.md

 The main tasks for this exercise are as follows:

-1. Identify an available DNS name for an Azure VM deployment

 1. Deploy an Azure VM running an AD DS domain controller by using an Azure Resource Manager QuickStart template

+1. Deploy Azure Bastion

-#### Task 1: Identify an available DNS name for an Azure VM deployment
+#### Task 1: Deploy an Azure VM running an AD DS domain controller by using an Azure Resource Manager QuickStart template

 1. From your lab computer, start a web browser, navigate to the [Azure portal](https://portal.azure.com), and sign in by providing credentials of a user account with the Owner role in the subscription you will be using in this lab.